Dr. Vasanthi Venkatesh

 Associate Professor- Law, Land, and Local Economies

-With Justicia for Migrant Workers in Ontario, she administers the Migrant Farmworkers Clinic funded by the Law Foundation of Ontario, the first legal clinic for migrant farm workers in Canada, which is based on law and organising principles.
+With Justicia for Migrant Workers in Ontario, she administers the Migrant Farmworkers Clinic at Windsor Law; this is the first legal clinic for migrant farm workers in Canada and is based on law and organising principles.
 She was appointed as a member of the Leadership Committee on Equitable Livelihoods in the UN Food Systems Summit (UNFSS) 2021 based on her expertise in migrant and labour rights of food system workers.
 She is the Chair of the Board of Directors of IAVGO, a workers compensation legal clinic that is oraganised as a collective.
+She has worked and continues to work with a variety of activist, grassroots, and human rights organizations globally and in Canada that mobilise against colonialism, capitalism, and casteism.

 Prior to pursuing her PhD, Vasanthi ran a sole legal practice and consultancy in Toronto specializing in refugee rights litigation with a focus on women and LGBTQ+ claimants and has also worked in a litigation firm.
-In addition, she has worked and continues to work with a variety of activist, grassroots, and human rights organizations globally and in Canada including the Justicia for Migrant Workers in Ontario, African-Canadian Women's Human Rights Project, Alliance for a Secular and Democratic South Asia, Occupational Health and Safety Centre in India, People Against Torture in Kenya, and Centre on Housing Rights and Evictions in Thailand.